Skip to content

 Contrast sensitivity, however measured, is a screening signal.
 It is not a diagnostic test.

 A single CSF measurement is sensitive to a long list of incidental things: how rested you are, whether you're wearing your current glasses prescription, the brightness and contrast of the screen you're testing on, the room lighting, whether you've recently been on a long drive, and how the test was calibrated.
-Test-retest variation is real even with the most carefully validated instruments — the Pelli-Robson chart, for instance, has a test-retest repeatability of about ±0.15 log units; the smallest clinically meaningful change is usually taken to be about ±0.30 log units (Pelli, Robson & Wilkins, 1988).
+Test-retest variation is real even with the most carefully validated instruments — the Pelli-Robson chart,5 for instance, is repeatable only to within about ±0.15 log units, so the smallest change usually treated as clinically meaningful is roughly ±0.30 log units rather than test-to-test noise.6

 Online tests have additional sources of variance: display gamma, pixel pitch, viewing distance, ambient light, and the user's own setup all influence the result.
 A well-built online test takes that seriously and tries to control for it (we do — see /methodology), but no remote screening can be as tightly controlled as a clinical instrument with a calibrated luminance standard.